Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: Experimental Results

 \subsection{Optimization Speedups}

 The results for the optimization speedups are reported in Table~\ref{table:results:optimization}.
-The baseline is the iterative optimization procedure \cite{xavier2019transmission} with $k=15$ as suggested in \cite{xavier2021learning}.
+The baseline is the iterative optimization procedure \cite{xavier2019transmission} with $k=15$ (adding 15 transmission constraints at each iteration of the overall procedure) as suggested in \cite{xavier2021learning}.
 According to \cite{barry2022risk}, at MISO, the DA-FRAC and LAC have to be solved within 40 and 10 minutes.
-The results in elapsed times of the baseline for DA-FRAC and LAC are $126.06$ and $42.71$ seconds, which are around 14--20 times faster than the time limits defined by the operators.
-It means that the baseline implementation is highly competitive, given that FRAC and LAC contain tens of thousands of binary variables.
+The results in elapsed times of the baseline for DA-FRAC and LAC are $126.06$ and $42.71$ seconds.
+These times are higher than those obtained for the MISO system because the RTE system is significantly larger and more congested in general.
 For \rac{}, Table ~\ref{table:results:optimization} reports the results when the confident subset contains 0\%, 30\%, 50\%, 70\%, 90\%, and 100\% of the predictions.
 For the LAC, the results show that enforcing the predictions (even all of them) incurs only a small loss in solution quality, e.g., 0.01\% for 90\% of the predictions and 0.09\% for 100\%.
 Moreover, the computing times are reduced by about 50\%.
-For the DA-FRAC, committing up to 90\% of the predictions results in small quality loss and reduces the execution times by more than a factor of 3.
-It reduces the execution times by a factor more than 4, if quality loss of $0.77\%$ is acceptable.
+For the DA-FRAC, committing up to 90\% of the predictions results in a small quality loss and reduces the execution times by more than a factor of 3.
+It reduces the execution times by a factor of more than 4, if a quality loss of $0.77\%$ is acceptable.

+If the feasibility restoration step is not included in the \rac{} framework, fixing the commitment predictions could produce infeasible solutions.
+In fact, when all commitment variables are fixed to their predictions, only 31.17\% of instances are feasible for the DA-FRAC cases.
+The feasibility restoration step, which takes polynomial time, transforms infeasible solutions into feasible solutions with a slightly worse optimality gap for the DA-FRAC.
+For the LAC, the feasibility restoration does not affect the optimality gap significantly.

-It is important to emphasize that these results rely on the three components of \rac{}: the commitments of the highly confident predictions, the predictions of the active transmission constraints, and the feasibility restoration.
-More detailed results on the quality/performance tradeoffs and the role of each component is given in Appendix~\ref{appdx:optimization_speedup}.
+It is important to emphasize that the optimization speedup results rely on the three components of \rac{}: the commitments of generators for which the predictions are highly confident, the predictions of the active transmission constraints, and the feasibility restoration.
+More detailed results on the quality/performance tradeoffs and the role of each component are given in Appendix~\ref{appdx:optimization_speedup}.